PrestaShop/prestashop-specs/back-office/wishlist.md

 9. Click on "Share List"
 10. A pop-up with a share link will appear
 11. Click on "Copy link" to copy it (so we can close the pop-up window and share the link)
-12. Click "Cancel" to close thee pop-up
+12. Click "Cancel" to close the pop-up

 ![wishlist screen 19](https://github.com/PrestaShop/prestashop-specs/blob/master/img/wishlist-screen-19.png)